vatesfr/xen-orchestra/resources_delegation.md

 Objects have a hierarchy: a Pool contains all its hosts, containing itself all its VMs.

-If you give a *view* permission to a user (or a group) on a pool, he will automatically see all the objects inside this pool.
+If you give a *view* permission to a user (or a group) on a pool, he will automatically see all the objects inside this pool (SRs, hosts, VMs).

 ### Examples